 There is a correlation between the concentration of the messenger retinol-binding protein 4 (RBP-4) and the extent of insulin resistance.
 RBP-4 is produced in excessive amounts in the adipose tissue of overweight individuals.
 This messenger appears to cause muscle and liver cells to respond poorly to the blood glucose-regulating hormone insulin.
 If insulin resistance improves after physical training, lower RBP-4 plasma levels can also be measured.

-Correlation studies have suggested that other factors are associated with increased risk of acquiring the disorder:
+Correlation studies have suggested that other factors play a role in increasing the risk of acquiring the disorder:

 - Fat distribution.
 Storing fat mainly in your abdomen — rather than your hips and thighs — indicates a greater risk.